mbfoss/gittools.nvim/DEVELOPMENT.md

 - the four-file mergetool convention;
 - a single file, the other three sides recovered from its index stages;
-- the current buffer, or — when that isn't conflicted — one picked from `git diff --diff-filter=U` through `vim.ui.select`.
+- the current buffer, or, when that isn't conflicted, one picked from `git diff --diff-filter=U` through `vim.ui.select`.

 The view is `$MERGED` itself: a normal, editable, saveable buffer with conflict